trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ![Evidence Loaded](Screenshots/01-pcap-loaded.png)

 The packet capture was successfully loaded into Wireshark, confirming a total of 5,299 captured packets for analysis.
-Initial inspection identified DNS, TCP, and TLS traffic originating from the internal workstation (Ip address), providing the starting point for the investigation.
+Initial inspection identified DNS, TCP, and TLS traffic originating from the internal workstation 10.1.9.101, providing the starting point for the investigation.
 ---
 ## 2. Protocol Hierarchy